Another right whale found dead, taking toll to 16

 Since June, 12 right whales have died in Canadian waters in the Gulf of St. Lawrence due to ship strikes and fishing gear entanglements.
 Four right whales were found dead in the U.S., including this latest one, whose heavily decomposed body washed up on Nashawena Island, south of Cape Cod.

-The Marine Mammal Rescue and Research at the International Fund for Animal Welfare and biologists from the National Oceanic and Atmospheric Administration are working to identify the whale, its sex and the cause of death today.
+Ms. Niemeyer and biologists from the U.S. government National Oceanic and Atmospheric Administration are on a vessel today working to see what the cause of death may have been for the whale.

-"With this 16th confirmed mortality the North Atlantic right whale population has experienced an alarming number of deaths in 2017," said Brian Sharp of Marine Mammal Rescue and Research at the International Fund for Animal Welfare in a statement.

-"Time is of the essence and we must work together to determine how to best protect this critically endangered species."
+"Even if it was natural, there are way too many dead animals in one year and it's very concerning to us," said Ms. Niemeyer.

+"This is very disturbingly high number of deaths and low number of births in one year."

-The latest population estimate for North Atlantic right whales is 451, and this does not include the latest 16 deaths, which account for the loss of about 3.5 per cent of the world's population.
+The latest population estimate for North Atlantic right whales is 451, and this does not include the latest 16 deaths, which account for the loss of about 3.5 percent of the world's population.

+Only five calves were born this year, compared to an average of 19 born each year from 2000 to 2016, according to New England Aquarium figures.

-The North Atlantic Right Whale Consortium announced Sunday at the group's annual meeting in Halifax that the right whales are two decades away from extinction unless new action is taken to save the species.
-The consortium convened an international task force to be made up of scientists, government managers and industry professionals to try and save the species.
+Hundreds gathered in Halifax over the weekend for the North Atlantic Right Whale Consortium's annual meeting where the deaths were described as a crisis for the critically endangered species.
+The consortium heard that right whales are two decades away from extinction unless new, immediate action is taken to save the species.
+The consortium convened an international task force to be made up of scientists, government managers and industry professionals to try and save the right whales.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.